korboybeats/RevengeTweak/README.md

 1. Fork this repository
 1. Extract or obtain a decrypted Discord IPA.
 To extract the IPA from a jailbroken iDevice, we recommend [bagbak](https://github.com/ChiChou/bagbak).
 Upload it to a cloud service of your choice.
 1. Head to the GitHUb Actions tab, and click on the `Build Revenge` workflow.
 Click on `Run workflow`, and fill in the required information.
-The `DISCORD_IPA` field should be the direct link to the decrypted Discord.
-The ipa will be built and uploaded to the artifacts tab.
+The input should be the direct link to the decrypted Discord ipa.
+The tweaked ipa will be built and uploaded to the artifacts tab.
 1. Install the generated IPA using your preferred sideloading method.

 ## Building RevengeTweak locally